 Jurist discusses how international policies affect the Court’s decisions.

 On 16 February 2016, Prof. Laura DeNardis and Prof. Steve Bellovin had a wide-ranging discussion on cyber and internet governance.

 MPA-DP students are soliciting applications by April 20 deadline.

 SIPA celebrated the 2016 Global Leadership Awards on April 8 in New York with 325 alumni, friends, students, faculty, and staff.

 Speaker emphasizes the importance of liberty, equality, and justice “not just for some, but for all.”

-David N. Dinkins Professorship of Professional Practice in Urban and Public Affairs is reserved for individual with distinguished record of public service in urban affairs who embodies Dinkins’s values and vision.
+The professorship is reserved for an individual with distinguished record of public service in urban affairs who embodies Dinkins’s values and vision.

 The program will host information sessions in Washington on April 20 and Philadelphia on May 5 and 16.

 Jacob Weisberg, chairman of the Slate Group, speaks about the paradoxes of Ronald Reagan and his influence on the 2016 presidential race.

 SIPA and Earth Institute welcomed more than 50 master's-degree students from the region for a day-long climate change simulation competition.